goldentoad12/goldentoad12.github.io/_projectsarduino/example.md

 ### Example Description Section
 [Example]({{ "/projectsarduino/example/" | relative_url }})
--Im testing how I want to set up this page for further use
+Description: This is a template for how I want my Arduino projects to be structured.

 **Tools:** Arduino, SEEED Studio parts